dortania/Anti-Hackintosh-Buyers-Guide/README.md

-# Anti-Hackintosh-Buyers-Guide
+# Anti-Hackintosh Buyers Guide

 * [CPU](CPU.md)
   * CPUs to avoid
 * [GPU](GPU.md)
   * GPUs that aren't supported AT ALL
   * GPUs to avoid
 * [Motherboard](Motherboard.md)
   * Chipsets to avoid
   * Brands to avoid
 * [Storage](Storage.md)
   * SSDs that aren't supported AT ALL
   * SSDs to avoid
 * [RAM](RAM.md)
 * [Cooler](Cooler.md)
 * [Networking](Networking.md)
   * NICs cards to avoid
 * [Wireless](Wireless.md)
   * Wireless cards that aren't supported AT ALL
   * Wireless cards to avoid
 * [Power Supply](PSU.md)
 * [Case](Case.md)
 * [Thermal Paste](ThermalPaste.md)